co-analysis/a11ytables/README.md

 <details>
 <summary>
-This creates an {openxlsx} Workbook-class object; click here to view the contents.
+Click here to view the contents of the output.
 </summary>

 ``` r